scylladb/scylladb/docs/alternator/compatibility.md

 <!--- REMOVE IN FUTURE VERSIONS - Remove the note below in version 5.3/2023.1 -->

 > **Note** This feature is experimental in versions earlier than ScyllaDB Open Source 5.2 and ScyllaDB Enterprise 2022.2.

+## Scan ordering

+In DynamoDB, scanning the _entire_ table returns the partitions sorted by some undocumented hash function of the partition key - which is why this key is also sometimes called the _hash key_.
+Alternator uses a different hash function, Cassandra's variant of the 128-bit Mumur3 hash function.
+So `Scan`ing the same data on DynamoDB and Alternator will return the same data in different partition order.
+Applications mustn't rely on that undocumented order.

+Note that inside each partition, the individual items will be sorted the same in DynamoDB and Scylla - determined by the _sort key_ defined for that table.

 ---